 Try asking your friends and family, or at work.
 The benefits of doing it yourself are that you'll set the terms and potentially even get cash in hand – but make sure your insurance covers other drivers and that you aren't breaking any terms.

 Again, if you've got a property that you need, especially in a busy or popular location, then this tip could be for you.
 You could actually make that $300 within a few night's stay.

 However, one thing to remember is that to sign up to AirBnB and wait for bookings – it could take days, or even weeks.
 People don't always book things at the last minute.
 Similarly to renting your car, you could do things better if you simply ask around and rent out to people you know for instant money.
 AirBnB is a big marketplace for this sort of thing, so you could get one of those quick bookings, but you'll have to market your property and wait for the money to clear.

 Instead of actually selling or renting out things you already own – you can use your skills to make a bit of extra quick cash.
-The best thing about these is they normally just require a bit of hard-work rather than physical goods, although some might need a particular talent or the ability to do a certain job.
+The best thing about these is they normally just require a bit of hard-work rather than selling your stuff and never seeing it again.

 Do Some Day-Labor